Vector search using n8n and Qdrant was easy

 Qdrant is a database engine specialized for vector searching.

-We specialize in quickly searching and managing AI-generated vector data (embedding).
+We specialize in high-speed search and management of AI-generated vector data (embedding).

 Developed in Rust, it boasts high performance and reliability.

-In addition to similarity searches, you can also associate and save JSON-formatted payloads as vectors and filter using a variety of conditions, such as keywords and numerical ranges.
+In addition to similarity searches, you can also associate and save JSON-formatted payloads as vectors, and filter them using a variety of conditions, such as keywords or numerical ranges.

 This allows you to implement complex business logic beyond simple similarity searches.